-One of the reasons why the Derwent Valley was inscribed as a World Heritage Site by UNESCO is because it is an industrial landscape arrested in a rural setting.
-The development of the site as proposed will urbanise the setting of this section of the A6 and introduce incongruous landscape features, i.e. the managed hedgerow and formally laid out trees.
+One reason the Derwent Valley was inscribed as a World Heritage Site by UNESCO is because it is an industrial landscape arrested in a rural setting.
+Development of the site as proposed will urbanise the setting of this section of the A6 and introduce artificial screening and domestic landscape features, i.e., the managed planting and formally laid out trees.
 This will create a site with a domestic character that is incongruous to the naturalistic broadleaf woodland that surrounds it.
-This will negatively impact on the setting of the A6 and the OUV of the DVMWHS.
+This will negatively impact on the setting of the A6 - the former turnpike road and one of the Site's key attributes - and, therefore, the OUV of the DVMWHS.